-Ellen McCarty is a San Francisco Bay Area mindfulness instructor for the non-profit Mindful Schools.
-A graduate of Northwestern University and secular practitioner of Vipassana and Zen meditation since 1997, she currently teaches mindfulness to K-6 elementary school children including those with Oppositional Defiant Disorder.
+Ellen McCarty, a former senior mindfulness instructor for the non-profit Mindful Schools, has taught mindfulness to students and families throughout the San Francisco Bay Area since 2011.
+A secular practitioner of Vipassana and Zen meditation since 1997, she teaches private mindfulness lessons and workshops to students of all ages, including those with Oppositional Defiant Disorder.
 Her goal is to help young people better understand their minds, reduce stress and communicate more effectively so that they can build fulfilling friendships and careers.
 She also wants to help children who are bullied find communities of kindness.
-All lessons are offered on a sliding scale.

 A Mindful Family